For a twist on classic old fashioned cider donuts, replace cider with your favorite Deer Creek Malthouse Ale!

 - 1 egg

 Add the wet ingredients to the dry and gently fold together until about 85% of the ingredients are combined.
 Do not mix.
 Dust a parchment-lined tray with flour, and scrape the batter out onto the tray.
 Lightly dust the top of the batter with flour and flatten the dough with your palm to 1/2″ thick.
 Freeze until firm.

-In a gallon or larger heavy-bottomed pot, heat 2 quarts of neutral oil (e.g. canola or sunflower) on a med-hot setting.
+In a gallon or larger heavy-bottomed pot, heat 2 quarts of neutral oil (e.g. canola or sunflower) on a medium-hot setting.
 Transfer the parchment to a cutting board or turn the dough out entirely onto a lightly floured surface.
-Cut the dough into desired shapes and sizes, though one recipe will yield about 1 dz 2oz square donuts.
+Cut the dough into about 1 dz 2oz square donuts.
 If the dough is frozen, let it warm up while testing the oil.
-Temp the oil at 350F, or if you don’t have a thermometer, fry a test donut It should take 4-5 minutes, flipping halfway through, to puff and achieve an even deep brown color.
+Temp the oil at 350F, or if you don’t have a thermometer, fry a test donut.
+It should take 4-5 minutes, flipping halfway through, to puff and achieve an even deep brown color.
 Briefly cool and split open; it should have a baked cake texture.
 If the outside burns before the inside is baked, turn the heat down and wait 5 minutes to proceed.

 Transfer the cut dough pieces onto a slotted spoon and into the oil.
 You may fry several at one time but do not crowd the pot.
 Cook for about 1 min 30 seconds on one side, flip, cook 1 min 30 seconds longer.
 Flip 2 more times for a total of about 4-5 min per batch.
 Remove with a slotted spoon and place on a rack or paper towel-lined tray to drain and cool.

 - 1 tsp ground ginger or nutmeg